BlazejSkrzypczak/Simple-line-follower/README.md

 # Simple-line-follower
 Project of a simple line follower robot.
-Coded without any Arduino lib.
+Code without any Arduino lib.